 Calming Scents & Treats

-Certain essential oils have been proven to reduce anxiety in dogs.
+Certain essential oils can reduce anxiety in dogs.
 Lavender oil is one of the most popular choices; simply apply a few drops on the inside of the Thundershirt or directly onto your dog’s fur (only if your vet approves).
 You can also put lavender oil on your hands and let your dog smell the scent, it’ll soothe their nerves.

 Another useful item your can try, is a pheromone collar.
-Pheromone collars are designed to help dogs cope with stressful situations, such as flying.
+Pheromone collars help dogs cope during stressful situations, such as flying.
 They contain a synthetic form of a pheromone produced by mother dogs to calm their puppies and make them feel safe.

 There are also calming dog treats designed specifically for your little hairy sidekick.
-These treats usually contain ingredients like chamomile and L-theanine, which are known to promote relaxation.
+These treats contain ingredients such as chamomile and L-theanine, which promote relaxation.
 Dogs love to chew things, just the simple act of giving your dog something to chew can also help keep them distracted and calm.

 What to Do In Case of an Emergency